White Collar Crime Lawyers

 Were You Charged with a White Collar Crime in Minnesota?

 If you have been charged with a white collar crime in Minnesota, you face the possibility of harsh sentencing and repercussions that affect your life in the short- and the long-term.
 Charges for white collar crimes pose various challenges for the accused and their attorneys.
 They frequently involve a complicated mix of electronic records, contracts, and financial documents that can be vulnerable to misinterpretation.
 Without an experienced attorney in your corner, misconstrued information could land you in prison.

 Why Hire Our White Collar Crime Lawyers to Defend Your Freedom?

 White collar crime lawyer Max Keller has worked both sides of the law.
 He can provide valuable insight when you need it the most.

-Keller Law Offices has the capability and resources to analyze complicated records and legal issues, and set the record straight.
+Keller Criminal Defense Attorneys has the capability and resources to analyze complicated records and legal issues, and set the record straight.